RobSmithDev/daynaport-amiga/README.md

 This requires the updates in https://github.com/RobSmithDev/BlueSCSI-v2 in order to work.

-I've tested it with the following setup:
+I've tested it with the following setups:
--	Amiga 500+ (2M Chip)
+### Amiga 500+ (2M Chip)
 -	A590 HDD (2M fast ram, 7.0 ROM)
 -	Blue Scsi V2 Wifi version
 -	Kickstart 3.2

-I've tried it on this configuration and it *sometimes* works but most of the time doesnt.
-I think it just doesnt manage to get a DHCP lease in time and gives up.
-Sometimes you get GVP errors
--	Amiga 2000 (2M Chip)
+### Amiga 2000 (2M Chip)
 -	Impact A2000-HC+8 Series II (8M Fast Ram)
 -	Blue Scsi V2 Wifi version
 -	Kickstart 3.1

+#### Side effects
-Side effects: the hdd light constantly flashes while the driver is in use.
+The hdd light constantly flashes while the driver is in use.
 The driver needs to be copied to the Devs:Networks folder and then setup your TCP/IP stack as normal.

+### Config File (IMPORTANT)
 scsidayna.prefs contains an example config file for the device.
-This needs to be copied to ENVARC on the Amiga and rebooted The format of that file is: scsi-device-driver-name.device
+This needs to be copied to ENVARC on the Amiga and rebooted The format of that file is:

-`
+DEVICE=scsi.device\
+DEVICEID=-1\
+PRIORITY=0\
+MODE=1\
+AUTOCONNECT=0\
+SSID=\
+KEY=\

+where:
+- DEVICE is the name of the SCSI driver, eg: scsi.device or gvpscsi.device
+- DEVICEID is the SCSI device index the DaynaPORT is on, or -1 for Auto Detect
+- PRIORITY -128 to 127, sets the I/O task priority, see below
+- MODE see below
+- AUTOCONNECT 0/1 if 1, the driver will attempt to connect to the WIFI device (you can configure BlueSCSI to do this)
+- SSID The SSID/Wifi name to connect to if autoconnect=1
+- KEY the wifi key/password

+scsi-device-driver-name.device
 -	deviceID  (0-7) or -1 for auto-detect
 -	40		(device delay time when idle)
--	1		(task priority, -128-127)
+-	0		(task priority, -128 to 127 - see below)
 -	1		(1/0 for auto connect to WIFI - you can configure this in the bluescsi.ini file too)
 -	ssid	(wifi SSID)
 -	pwd		(wifi password)

-`
+## Mode
+This patches around weirdness in the various SCSI drivers.
+Mode should be:
+- 0: This runs in normal mode
+- 1: Runs in 24-byte pad mode (required for scsi.device - A590/A2091)
+- 2: Runs in 'single transfer' mode (required for gvpscsi.device)

+## Task Priority
+A small note about task priority.
+If left at 0 the device will function perfectly fine, however the throughput of data is somewhat all over the place.
+If you want a really stable throughput, then set this to '1', but also expect this will possibly slow down some of the other applications running on your system.